Test User Dashboard guide

 Troubleshooting login problems

-Sometimes the authentication services have unreported outages and you may not be able to sign in with ID.me, DSLogon, or My HealtheVet.
+Sometimes the authentication services have unreported outages and you may not be able to sign-in with Login.gov or ID.me.
 Also, test account credentials may change without warning.
 If you’re having trouble logging in with a set of test account credentials, follow the steps below.
-If you’re still having trouble, ask a question in the platform-qa-standards team Slack channel to request an update to test accounts.
+If you’re still having trouble, reach out in the platform-qa-standards Slack channel to request an update to test accounts.

 Sometimes our service provider's staging environment is unavailable and we aren’t notified.
 You can verify an outage by viewing the status pages below or try again when the service provider is back in service.